DHTMLX/docs-suite/docs/grid/configuration.md

 ## Tooltip

-The default configuration of Grid provides tooltips that are rendered when a user hovers over the content of a column.
+The default configuration of Grid provides tooltips that are rendered when a user hovers over the content of a column's cell.
 Starting from v6.5, you can hide the tooltips via setting the [](grid/api/grid_tooltip_config.md) configuration property of Grid to *false*:

 ~~~js
 const grid = new dhx.Grid("grid_container", {